AUDIO: Vulcan launch for Eliot Kennedy's charity album by daughter of tragic Jimi Heselden

 The concert, to include some of Eliot's star name pals, will also feature Jo showcasing songs from the album with a 17-piece swing band.

-In keeping with the military theme the launch will see them playing beneath the iconic Vulcan bomber at the The Vulcan to the Sky hanger at Doncaster Airport.
+In keeping with the military theme the launch will see them playing beneath the iconic Vulcan bomber at the The Vulcan to the Sky hanger at Robin Hood Doncaster Sheffield Airport.

 Eliot, who has written the likes of Everything Changes, Picture Of You, Say You’ll Be There and When You’re Gone,will perform some of his own greatest hits and today revealed the night will include a reunion with John Parr and John Reilly to sing their Women Of Steel song, a tribute to the women who kept the steel mills working during two world wars.